rust-lang/rfcs/text/0000-constrained-naked.md

 Because naked functions depend upon the calling convention so heavily, inlining of these functions would make code generation extremely difficult.
 Therefore, we disallow inlining.

 Since the `const` and `sym` operands modify neither the stack nor the registers, their use is permitted.

-Because the compiler guarantees that no instructions not in the `asm!()` block of a naked function will be emitted to the function body, an `extern "custom"` function can implement whatever custom calling convention it wants.
-This is useful in a variety of scenarios where the calling convention is custom, such as in interrupt handlers or callbacks from assembly code.

 ## Examples